erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 kind of information is also known as **fact sheets**.

  * **[Institutions API][institutions-api]** - e.g. address, contact persons,
-   logo image, list of primary departments, perhaps also a list of Academic Terms used, etc. Among other things, it also may allow the clients to fetch "non-electronic" **PDF Fact Sheets** (leaflet-like business cards exchanged by IROs to help everyone with the mobility process).
+   logo image, list of departments, perhaps also a list of academic terms used, etc. Among other things, it also may allow the clients to fetch **PDF Fact Sheets** (business in a nice, printable format, exchanged by IROs to help everyone with the mobility process).

  * **[Departments API][departments-api]** - detailed information on specific
-   departments, e.g. address, contact persons, subdepartments, etc.
+   departments, e.g. address, contact persons, institutes or other kinds of subunits, etc.

 ![Usage examples of Institution, Department and Fact Sheet APIs](flowcharts/fact-sheets.png)